lukicdarkoo/cv-car-control/README.md

 ```

 To accelerate training it is usually a good idea to start from pre-trained model.
-Download the pre-trained model as:
+Download the pre-trained model in the project directory:
 ```bash
 wget https://pjreddie.com/media/files/darknet53.conv.74
 ```